 The executive director of OpenStack Foundation, Jonathan Bryce when discussing Stein stated that with Stein, operators can now enjoy new facilities for operating high-performance workloads using GPUs, networking and bare-metal management, and operating and NFV (Network Functions Virtualization).
 OpenStack has now also turned into a robust platform for administering Kubernetes cluster both in multi-cloud and private deployments.

 Carrez (a senior officer in the foundation) outlined that as opposed to the previous improvement style that focused on introducing many new features, the improvement style is bound to focus majorly on operational issues based on improvements and developments as requested by the users already using this software-just as with the 9th release.

 Do you run OpenStack?
 Have you deployed the latest updates?
-Let me know in the comments below and thanks for reading.
+Let me know on Twitter and thanks for reading.